Victoria (Vicki) Bragin

 (Dallas Morning News)

 Philippine-born VICTORIA BRAGIN was the first woman and, so far, the only woman to win first prize in the Van Cliburn International Piano Competition for Outstanding Amateurs, a competition for pianists 35 years or older who do not earn their principal living from piano performance or piano teaching.
 In this first competition that she'd ever entered at the time (2002), Bragin also won the Audience Award and the awards for Best Performance of a Work from the Romantic Era and Best Performance of a Modern Work.
 Just about ready to retire, she bested competitors who were at least two decades younger than she was.
-She was also a prize winner in the Chicago Amateur Piano Competition, the International Fryderyk Chopin Competition for Amateur Pianists in Warsaw, and the International Amateur Piano Competion in Berlin.
+She was also a prize winner in the Chicago Amateur Piano Competition, the International Fryderyk Chopin Competition for Amateur Pianists in Warsaw, and the International Amateur Piano Competition in Berlin.

 Except for a brief appointment on the piano and music theory faculty at the School of Music of the University of South Carolina, all of Ms. Bragin's professional life has been in science education.
 She came to the United States as a Fulbright Scholar in physical chemistry at the University of Wisconsin in Madison.
 She taught pre-college math, chemistry, and physics both in the Philippines and in the US before becoming chemistry professor at Pasadena City College (PCC) in California.
 She later served a two-year stint as Program Director in the Division of Undergraduate Education of the National Science Foundation in Arlington, Virginia, managing projects involving digital libraries, curriculum development and lab improvements, and advanced technological education, among others.

 Shortly after the Amateur Cliburn competition, she was invited to be the first Music Artist-in-Residence at the Huntington Museum of Art in West Virginia, a position specifically created for her by the enterprising and then new Executive Director, Margaret Mary Layne.
 In this capacity she performed as well as organized and produced concerts in conjunction with Museum exhibits.
-These concerts helped attract increasing numbers of attendees to Museum events. ...
+These concerts helped attract increasing numbers of attendees to Museum events.

 Her principal piano teacher in the Philippines was Prof. Leoncia Conchu of the Centro Escolar University Conservatory of Music.
 In the United States, she has studied with well-known piano pedagogues, including Aiko Onishi, Frank Mannheimer, Lillian Steuber, John Kenneth Adams, James Bonn, John Perry, and Rosinna Lhevinne.
 She has performed at various venues across the United States, including in the Washington, DC area, where she gave a concert to a sold-out audience at the Hirshhorn Museum; and has also performed in Berlin, Krakow, Nice, Stuttgart, and in her native country, the Philippines.
 Her performances have been featured on National Public Radio's Performance Today, the Pianoforte Salon series of WFMT, Chicago's classical music stations, and West Virginia Public Broadcasting's In Touch with the Arts.
 Ms. Bragin was the recipient of the 2002 Herald-Dispatch Citizen Award for the Arts for her music accomplishments and her advocacy of the arts.
-In May 2013 she was featured in a concert sponsored by the Pianoforte Foundation and WFMT.
+In May 2013 she was featured in a concert sponsored by the Pianoforte Foundation< of Chicago and WFMT.

 As a chemical educator she was director of several projects exploring the use of discovery-based and active-learning methods in the teaching of chemistry.
 At Pasadena City College, she championed the use of technology as a tool for visualizing difficult chemistry concepts, developed a number of programs now used at various colleges and universities here and abroad to facilitate concept comprehension by students, and was the recipient of a Presidential Excellence in Learning Award in recognition of her innovative projects.
 Instrumental in establishing the chemistry computer lab at Pasadena City College, she was honored in the spring of 2002 by her colleagues, who dedicated the lab to her soon after she retired.